How to choose an online broker

-Choosing an online broker may seem like an overwhelming decision at times, but once you focus on a few key issues it can help you narrow down your choices.
+Choosing an online broker may seem like an overwhelming decision at times, but once you focus on a few key factors, it can help you narrow down your choices.
 We’ll take you through the important areas to consider when selecting a broker and you may also find it helpful to check out Bankrate’s in-depth broker reviews for even more information.

 Advantages of working with an online broker